scala/docs.scala-lang/_overviews/toolkit/web-server-websockets.md

 {% endtabs %}

 In the `cask.WsHandler` we define a `cask.WsActor` which reacts to events (of `cask.util.Ws.Event` type) and uses WebSocket channel to send messages.
-In this example we receive a name of city and return the current time there.
+In this example, we receive the name of a city and return the current time there.
 If server receives an empty message, the connection is closed.